MGCodesandStats/mgcodesandstats.github.io/index.md

 * Implemented time series forecasting techniques for a local authority which significantly informed future policy considerations for their domain

-* Constructed multilevel model which allowed a company to significantly improve their predictions across complex survey data
+* Constructed multilevel model which allowed a company to improve prediction accuracy across complex survey data by 15%

 * Consulted with startup on use of LSTM and Seaborn to implement NLP and visualization techniques